Prairie Racerunner

 Predators of this lizard include other lizards, such as eastern collared lizards (when they share the same habitat), snakes, birds, such as shrikes and roadrunners, and mammals, including skunks, badgers, and armadillos.

 Missouri's racerunners represent only one species, including two subspecies, in family Teiidae, a group comprising the racerunners, whiptails, and other relatives.
 This family of lizards contains 146 species in 10 genera.
 The family is restricted to the Western Hemisphere and includes species in a surprising variety of sizes and forms.
 The smallest species is only 3 to 4 inches long, and the largest — the caiman lizard of South America — can reach 4 feet in length.
 Several West Indian teiids have been introduced into Florida.
 The majority of species range throughout Central America and the northern half of South America.
 Only one genus, Aspidoscelis (formerly Cnemidophorus), is native to the United States; it contains species commonly called racerunners and whiptails.
 These are medium-sized lizards with strong hind limbs and long, thin tails.
-Scales on the limbs and body are small granules; belly scales are large, four-sided, and placed in uniform, transverse rows.
-Scales on the head are large symmetrical plates.
 There are about 10 species of Aspidoscelis lizards native to the United States; the majority reside in western states.
-Several members of the Aspidoscelis group are all females and reproduce through parthenogenesis; Missouri's species is not counted among them.

 Title